+Being explicit in the aim for equity and sustainability also has consequences for the selection of partners (see principle 6 as well).
+In addition to Knowledge Safety aspects, the UT recently called on its partners to commit themselves to the Paris Agreements and make this support explicit.
 At UT level, criteria are being developed to help assess new partnerships in this light, BMS gladly serves as test ground for early implementation of such a framework.
 This fits in a broader discussion on value alignment between us and our partners.
 Guiding questions can be: Does the intended partner share similar values of betterment?
 Do you and your partner share the same goal?

-- The option to implement a carbon budget will be explored, discussing implementation level (section, department, faculty), limits, and influence on the research process. - j.
-Once BMS serves as a test ground for the partnership evaluation framework in development, support will be made available to guide researchers and teams through the framework.
+- i.
+The option to implement a carbon budget will be explored, discussing implementation level (section, department, faculty), limits, and influence on the research process. [status: context changed, travel restrictions] - j.
+Once BMS serves as a test ground for the partnership evaluation framework in development, support will be made available to guide researchers and teams through the framework. [status: ongoing, UT-wide development]